sagi-z/BackgroundSubtractorCNT/README.md

 ```

 ## Linux build and install

+**NOTE THAT THE LATEST VERSION OF THIS LIBRARY IS INTEGRATED INTO OpenCV, SO NO NEED TO BUILD/INSTALL IT YOURSELF**

 [Follow a video session for building C++ and python on Pi](https://www.youtube.com/watch?v=-FaVL1Otwds "BackgroundSubtractorCNT with python on Pi")